 Dustin Faeder practices Criminal Defense and Juvenile Law in Middle Tennessee.
 He is a native Tennessean who grew up in Knoxville, where he was an Eagle Scout, a National Merit Scholar, and Valedictorian of Bearden High School.

 Dustin earned his law degree from the University of Michigan, which is widely regarded as having one of the world's finest law schools.
 During and after law school, Dustin received grants from the Bergstrom Foundation, Equal Justice America, and the University of Michigan in support of his Child Advocacy and Public Defense internships.
-He is also the owner and founder of ALDADLA Enterprises (a real estate partnership), is an Arbitrator for the Financial Industry Regulatory Authority (FINRA), has traveled to hundreds of cities in twenty-four countries and competed in five Magic: The Gathering Pro Tours.
+He is also the owner and founder of ALDADLA Enterprises (a real estate partnership), is an Arbitrator for the Financial Industry Regulatory Authority (FINRA), has traveled to hundreds of cities in dozens of countries, and has competed in five Magic: The Gathering Pro Tours.